j-thepac/EuroAssignment/README.md

 ## Framework : Pyspark
 Used  to ingest the Data for below advantages
-- MultiCore InMemory Parallel Processing Capablity .
+- MultiCore  Parallel Processing Capablity .
+- InMemory
 - Fault Tolerance
 - High Level API and SQL
 - Ease of Use